On This Page

 Our work in this field includes different facets of resource futures, including:

 Mineral Futures Collaboration Cluster.
 The Institute led the Commodity Futures part of this three year collaboration between CSIRO's Minerals Down Under flagship and five university research teams.

 The GeRS-DeMo - or Geologic Resource Supply-Demand Model estimates the demand, production (from mines or fields) and recycling of any geologic resource.
 Specifically, it can be used to predict the historic and future production, amount of recycling and demand of a metal, fossil fuel, or mineral.
-Dr Steve Mohr, currently a Research Consultant at ISF, developed this model during his PhD research.
+Dr Steve Mohr, currently an Associate of the Institute, developed this model during his PhD research.
 He has used it successfully to model coal (black and brown), oil (conventional, shale, natural bitumen/tar sand and extra heavy oil), gas (conventional, tight, coalbed methane, shale) phosphorus, lithium, gold, nickel, copper resources.
 The model has been successfully used on world, country and regional levels.

 The Institute for Sustainable Futures funded the development of the model into a format that could be used by all people and organisations.

 The model currently only works on Windows 32 bit, and Excel 2007/2010.
 It does not work on Excel 2003 or other operating systems.
 If there is sufficient demand for the model to work in different platforms or older versions of excel, then resources will be spent fixing the macro accordingly.
 There is a illustrative step by step guide on how to install GeRS-DeMo, and Input.xlsm contains information on the model, and the inputs required as well as a blank input file ready for your use.
 Also included are five examples of input files that are ready to run at the click of a button.